-Getting your saddle into the right position is not just a good idea, it’s incredibly important.
+Getting your saddle height dialled in is not just a good idea, it’s incredibly important.
 Poor setup can take out all the fun and enjoyment you get from cycling and over time could lead to discomfort, muscle strains, joint pain and even injury.
 To enjoy a comfortable ride it is important that your handlebars & stem are set up correctly – and that’s impossible without getting your saddle positioning correct first.
 However, all that being said, it really is a straightforward process!

 There are three simple elements to getting a good saddle set up :